 Meantime, we can also specifically look out for the animals in our life, whoever they are.
-If you are stuck for ideas, Pacelle gives 50 practical suggestions at the end of his book for how to take action to help animals.
+If you are stuck for ideas, there are 50 practical suggestions at the end of The Bond for how to take action to help animals.

 Even helping one animal makes a big difference.
 One day a woman came across a girl walking along the beach throwing dying stranded starfish back into the ocean.
 She asked her: “Why are you doing that?
 There are miles of beach and thousands of starfish.
 What difference does it make to throw that one back?”
 The girl looked at the starfish she was holding and replied: “It makes all the difference in the world to this one.”
 I don’t know if the Starfish story is true or not, but it could be.

 And most significantly, if we combine our actions with bodhichitta, we create vast merit or good karma.
 In Joyful Path of Good Fortune, Geshe Kelsang says: